dotnet/docs-maui/docs/user-interface/handlers/create.md

 - A file, from the device's video library.

 > [!IMPORTANT]
 > Unlike Android, iOS, and Mac Catalyst, WinUI 3 currently lacks a control capable of playing video.
-Therefore the Windows implementation of the `Video` control currently throws a `PlatformNotSupportedException.`
+Therefore the Windows implementation of the `Video` control currently throws a <xref:System.PlatformNotSupportedException>.

 Video controls require *transport controls*, which are buttons for playing and pausing the video, and a positioning bar that shows the progress through the video and allows the user to move quickly to a different location.
 The `Video` control can either use the transport controls and positioning bar provided by the platform, or you can supply custom transport controls and a positioning bar.
 The following screenshots show the control on iOS, with and without custom transport controls: